 stored on disk.
 This is fine, since large binary data shall only exceptionally be stored in a

 relational database.
 The consequence however is, that when invoking

 meta-data is dumped, while the payload remains on disk.
 During backups this can be a problem, since

 the payload must be handled though other means, for example

 django-filer has a feature, which allows to dump the files payload together with their meta-data.
 This is achieved by converting the payload into a BASE64 string which in consequence is added to the dumped data.
 The advantage is, that the dumped file can be imported without having to fiddle with zip, tar and file pathes.

 to the projects

-If the content has been dumped together with to payload, the files are restored when using
+If the content has been dumped together with the payload, the files are restored when using

 manage.py loaddata.
 If the payload is missing, only the meta-data is restored.
 This is the